Netcracker/qubership-mistral-operator/docs/public/disaster-recovery.md

   curl -XGET -H "Authorization: Bearer <TOKEN>" mistral-disaster-recovery.<NAMESPACE>:8068/healthz
   ```

-  Where `TOKEN` is Site Manager Kubernetes JWT Service Account Token.
+ Where, `TOKEN` is Site Manager Kubernetes JWT Service Account Token.
 The verification service account name and namespace are specified in `disasterRecovery.httpAuth.smServiceAccountName` and `disasterRecovery.httpAuth.smNamespace` deploy parameters.

   The response to such a request is as follows: